awsdocs/aws-organizations-docs/doc_source/orgs_integrate_services.md

 **Important**
 Service\-linked roles are never affected by Organizations service control policies \(SCPs\)\.
 They are automatically exempt from any SCP restrictions\.

+## AWS Services That Can Integrate with AWS Organizations<a name="services-that-can-integrate"></a>

+The following sections describe the AWS services that can integrate with AWS Organizations\.
+Each section includes the following:

++ A summary of the service and how it works when you integrate it with AWS Organizations\.

++ Links to instructions for enabling and disabling integration of the service with AWS Organizations\.

++ The principal name of the AWS service that you can specify in policies to grant the service access to the accounts in your organization\.

++ If applicable, the name of the IAM service\-linked role created in all accounts when integration is enabled\.

+### AWS Single Sign\-On<a name="services-that-can-integrate-peregrine"></a>

+AWS Single Sign\-On \(AWS SSO\) provides single sign\-on services for all of your AWS accounts and cloud applications\.
+It connects with Microsoft Active Directory through AWS Directory Service to allow users in that directory to sign in to a personalized user portal using their existing Active Directory usernames and passwords\.
+From the portal, users have access to all of the AWS accounts and cloud applications that you provide in the portal\.
+For more information about AWS SSO, see the [AWS Single Sign\-On User Guide](http://docs.aws.amazon.com/singlesignon/latest/userguide/)\.

+The following list is information that is useful to know when you want to integrate AWS SSO and Organizations:

++ **To enable integration with Organizations:** AWS SSO requires integration with AWS Organizations to function\.
+Integration is enabled when you set up AWS SSO\.
+For more information, see [Getting Started \- Step 1: Enable AWS Single Sign\-On](http://docs.aws.amazon.com/singlesignon/latest/userguide/step1.html) in the *AWS Single Sign\-On User Guide*\.

++ **To disable integration with Organizations:** AWS SSO requires integration with AWS Organizations to operate\.
+You cannot disable integration with Organizations while you are using AWS SSO\.
+If you remove an account from your organization, AWS SSO automatically cleans up any metadata and resources, such as its service\-linked role\.
+The stand\-alone account can longer work with AWS SSO\.

++ **Service principal name for AWS SSO:** `sso.amazonaws.com`

++ **Name of the IAM service\-linked role created in all accounts** when integration is enabled: `AWSServiceRoleForSSO`

+  For more information, see [Using Service\-Linked Roles for AWS SSO](http://docs.aws.amazon.com/singlesignon/latest/userguide/using-service-linked-roles.html) in the *AWS Single Sign\-On User Guide*\.